zookzook/Slide-Bar/README.md

 <img src="https://github.com/zookzook/Slide-Bar/raw/master/gfx/slide-bar.png" width="600">

-The idea behind it: With a Schiebepotentionmeter an analog value can be changed.
+The idea behind it: With a slide potentionmeter an analog value can be changed.
 The change or the value is displayed with a bar display (10 LEDs).
 The board is designed so that you can connect several to each other.
 The power supply is thus forwarded from board to board.

 You can thus combine the components.
 If you have three of the sliders, you can use the three analog values for one RGB LED.
-With the three Schiebepotentionmeter thus a certain color can be adjusted.
+With the three slide potentionmeter thus a certain color can be adjusted.

 Okay, that's a bit boring, but great fun for kids.
 If you add a chic frame and a nice instrument plate to the whole thing, you get a super game for children who like to fiddle around everywhere.
 Ultimately, that's the idea: a simple game machine and different input components (sliding and turning meters, switches) and output components (RGB LEDs, bar LEDs) with different effects (animated, cursor, Zini mode).